twowaits/make-pull-request/README.md

 ## Hacktoberfest 2021 Special

-- We will be posting a problem daily at 11 AM related to all languages like HTML, Python, JavaScript, JAVA, C++, Android, etc till 30th Oct.
+- We will be posting a problem daily at 10 AM related to languages like HTML/CSS, Python, JAVA, C++ till 30th Oct.

-- We will assign it to the person we find most fit among all the students who have requested.
+- No need to get issues, you can directly attempt and submit by following instruction written in issue description.

+- We will review comments, PRs raised at 5 PM and then 10 PM to provide feedback so that you can make necessary changes.

-- Person have time till 8 PM to submit, if fails to do so we will assign to someone else.
+- You have time till 10 AM next day to submit, we will not accept any PR post this deadline.

 - Make sure you take from latest code and don't edit any other file.
-Save your file by name Date.(language extension) like 3rdOct.java, 3rdOct.py, 7thOct.js

-If you wish to stay updated, join our Open Source Community Channel on Telegram [here](https://t.me/joinchat/AAAAAFbbJqzUyF18Okx94A)
+If you wish to stay updated, join our Whatsapp Group [here]()

 Open source is changing the world- one pull request at a time.
 Hactoberfest encourages participation in open source community, which grows bigger every year.